Soulstice (band)

 Soulstice is a downtempo/electronic soul band that is a part of the US based record label Om Records and later to Uno Recordings.
 The band started after a collaboration between Gabriel Rene and Andy Caldwell in 1995.
-The band was composed of Gina Rene (vocals), Gabriel Rene (keyboards), Mei-Lwun (DJ turntable) and Andy Caldwell (keyboards and producer).
+The band was composed of Rene (vocals), Gabriel Rene (keyboards), Mei-Lwun (DJ turntable) and Caldwell (keyboards and producer).
+They are influenced by jazz, blues, neo-soul, drum and bass, hip hop, and bossa nova.

 Gina and Gabriel Rene are the sister and brother of US The X Factor season 1 contestant and second runner-up Chris Rene.
-Andy Caldwell has gone on to perform solo and producing artists through Uno Recordings, a music producing label that he established in 2004.
+Caldwell has gone on to perform solo and producing artists through Uno Recordings, a music producing label that he established in 2004.

 Soulstice has released three albums: Illusion (2001), its accompanying remix album Mixed Illusions (2001), and In the Light (2011).

 Discography

+CMJ New Music Monthly called it "tasteful and alluring, if not particularly memorable".

 They released the album Mixed Illusions in 2001.

+PopMatters wrote, "A nicely compiled set of remixes, Mixed Illusions will undoubtedly please fans of the original album."

 After almost a decade long hiatus, the album In The Light was released on May 17, 2011.